i-Jiro/Unity3D-Turn_Based_RPG/README.md

 Project served to be a case study and learning experience for developing gameplay systems and mechanics.
 Systems were developed with game designers in mind to allow for quicker iterations on testing various game components.

- Project is free to use under the GNU license.
+ Project is free to use under the GPL license.

  Project does NOT include graphic asset used in demo.